 The NeDNR Field Office staff has been conducting surface water pump-site inspections across Nebraska for the past seven years.
 Pump-site inspections complement the voluntary water use reporting program and provide further information about surface water use.
 The field office staff's goal is to inspect each pump-site at least once every two years as time and conditions allow.
-In 2022, NeDNR Field Office staff inspected 181 of a possible 210 irrigation permit pump-sites (86%).
-32 sites had been set up for surface water irrigation and 16 were noted to be groundwater irrigated.
+In 2023, NeDNR Field Office staff inspected 175 of a possible 201 irrigation permit pump-sites (87%).
+36 sites had been set up for surface water irrigation with a total of 196 observations made1.